kazimuth/phd/PROJECT_PROPOSAL.md

 We hypothesize that it may be possible to build software tools that make it easier to teach and learn contemporary algebra.

 To be clear, such tools alone can't solve all of the problems above.
-No amount of software can replace a good teacher, or change conventions of communication within a field.
+No amount of software can replace a good teacher, or change conventions of communication within scientific fields.

-What tools might be able to do is provide an on-ramp for new students.
-We hypothesize that students mainly get tripped up on simple, practical details:
+What tools can do is provide an on-ramp for new students.
+We hypothesize that algebra students mainly get tripped up on simple, practical details:

 - What rules are in play here?
 - Am I allowed to do this?